0xF5T9/emart-docker/README.md

-# VyFood Docker
+# E-Mart Docker

-> Repository that dockerize VyFood application.
+> Repository that dockerize E-Mart application.
 (Production only)

 ## Prerequisites